 The 5 steps to healthy bones and a fracture-free future

 Exercise regularly - keep your bones and muscles moving

 Ensure your diet is rich in bone-healthy nutrients

 Calcium, vitamin D and protein are the most important for bone health.
 Safe exposure to sunshine will help you get enough vitamin D.

 Maintain a healthy body weight, avoid smoking and excessive drinking.

-and bring these to your doctor’s attention, especially if you’ve had a previous fracture or have specific diseases and medications that affect bone health.
+Bring these to your doctor’s attention, especially if you’ve had a previous fracture, have a family history of osteoporosis, or take specific medications that affect bone health

-If you’re at high risk you will likely need medication to ensure optimal protection against fracture.
+If you’re at high risk you will likely need medication and lifestyle changes to help protect yourself against fractures.

 To become aware of any potential risk factors, take the IOF Osteoporosis Risk Check.

 If you are over the age of 50 and you have one or more risk factors you should discuss these with your doctor and ask for an assessment of your bone health status.
 Lifestyle changes may be recommended and, for those at high risk, medication may be prescribed for optimal protection against fractures.